programmersommer/UI-Tests-NET-Web_Apps/README.md

 With this application you can get not only id or name, but also some more information.
 For example, patterns that control supports.

+In case if you want to get AutomationId of some element that would be hidden after click, you can just hover cursor over buttons:
+"Navigate to Parent", "Navigate to First Child" etc.